Features | Autodesk Media & Entertainment Collection

 3DS MAX, ARNOLD, MAYA

-The USD plug-ins are available as open-source projects for studios to customize as needed.
+The USD plug-ins are available as open-source projects for studios to customise as needed.

 Python 3